Last Updated on: by

 - Living organisms use carbohydrates as accessible energy to fuel cellular reactions.
 They are the most abundant dietary source of energy (4kcal/gram) for all living beings.

-- Carbohydrates along with being the chief energy source, in many animals, they are instant source of energy.
-Glucose is broken down by glycolysis/ kreb’s cycle to yield ATP.
+- Carbohydrates along with being the chief energy source, in many animals, are instant sources of energy.
+Glucose is broken down by glycolysis/ Kreb’s cycle to yield ATP.

 - Serve as energy stores, fuels, and metabolic intermediates.
 It is stored as glycogen in animals and starch in plants.

-- Stored carbohydrates acts as energy source instead of proteins.
+- Stored carbohydrates act as an energy source instead of proteins.

-- Carbohydrates are intermediates in biosynthesis of fats and proteins.
+- Carbohydrates are intermediates in the biosynthesis of fats and proteins.

-- Carbohydrates aid in regulation of nerve tissue and is the energy source for brain.
+- Carbohydrates aid in the regulation of nerve tissue and is the energy source for the brain.

-- Carbohydrates gets associated with lipids and proteins to form surface antigens, receptor molecules, vitamins and antibiotics.
+- Carbohydrates get associated with lipids and proteins to form surface antigens, receptor molecules, vitamins, and antibiotics.

 - Formation of the structural framework of RNA and DNA (ribonucleic acid and deoxyribonucleic acid).

 - They are linked to many proteins and lipids.
 Such linked carbohydrates are important in cell-cell communication and in interactions between cells and other elements in the cellular environment.